DworkinLab/Bio720/R_exercises/R_ClassExercise_1_answers.md

 Seemingly strange behaviour?
 However think about it for a minute and try to explain it.

+The basic idea is that when a variable is stored as a `factor` in R, the first level (which defaults to alphanumeric, so **m**utant before **w**ildtype in this case) will be stored as "1", the second level as "2" and so on.
+When you ask to convert it to numeric it uses these numbers.
+So if your factor levels are named with numbers to begin with, this can mess things up.
+So take care!

 So if you want to turn these into the numbers 3 and 6, how would you do it?

 ```r